What might histories of games tell us not only about games, but also about the people who play and design them?

 Raiford Guins is Professor and Chair of Cinema and Media Studies in the Media School and Adjunct Professor of Informatics at Indiana University, Bloomington.
-He has written Game After: A Cultural Study of Video Game Afterlife (MIT, 2014) and Edited Clean Version: Technology and the Culture of Control (University of Minnesota, 2009).
-Guins has also co-edited several collections including The Object Reader with Fiona Candlin (Routledge, 2009) and Debugging Game History: A Critical Lexicon with Henry Lowood (MIT, 2016).
-Guins is a founding editor of ROMchip: A Journal of Game Histories also with Lowood and Laine Nooney.
+He is the author of: Feeling Leeds:Notes on Following a Football Club from Afar (Pitch Publishing, 2022), Atari Design: Impressions on Coin-Operated Video Game Machines (Bloomsbury, 2020), Game After: A Cultural Study of Video Game Afterlife (MIT, 2014) and Edited Clean Version: Technology and the Culture of Control (University of Minnesota, 2009).
+Guins has also co-edited several collections including: EA Sports FIFA: Feeling the Game with Henry Lowood and Carlin Wing (Bloomsbury, 2022), Debugging Game History: A Critical Lexicon also with Henry Lowood (MIT, 2016) The Object Reader with Fiona Candlin (Routledge, 2009) and Popular Culture: A Reader with Omayra Zaragoza Cruz (Sage, 2005).
 His writings on game history appear in the following journals and magazines: American Journal of Play, The Atlantic, Cabinet, Design and Culture, Design Issues, Digital Culture & Education, Game Studies, Journal of Design History, Journal of Visual Culture, and Reconstruction: Studies in Contemporary Culture.

 Bay Area Video Arcades, Photographs by Ira Nowinski